Barnard-PL-Labs/liveprogramming/README.md

 - [x] allow for deleting examples
 - [x] save input examples in a temp file (associated with code file) and load when we pull up that code file
 - [x] only rerun/update output examples on syntactically correct code (for .js, this means catching syntax errors at runtime)
+- [x] basic white space formatting for example file
+- [x] basic code repair

 TODOS (sorted by difficulty):
-- [ ] synthesize/repair code
 - [ ] ability to turn off package
 - [ ] only generate .sl files for target pbe code
-- [ ] preserve white space in example file
 - [ ] richer json format for examples?
 - [ ] better example interface?
+- [ ] allow synthesis to use component user-defined functions
+- [ ] support types (only have strings at the moment). maybe this requires user-provided annotations? or can we use ```typeof``` on the examples provided?
-- [ ] use existing function as basis for grammar of sygus initial repair attempt. if no solution is found, iteratively expand grammar.
+- [ ] use existing function definition as basis for grammar of sygus initial repair attempt. if no solution is found, iteratively expand grammar.
-- [ ] when synthesizing multiple fxns, first pick one function to try repairing. then supply define-fxn in SYGUS format for the other fixed fxns so they can be used in synthesis of target function.
+- [ ] if we cannot find a solution for the function with new examples, or multiple examples have changed, we need a strategy to try multiple functions.
+One idea: First pick one function to try repairing.
+Then supply define-fxn in SYGUS format for the other fixed fxns so they can be used in synthesis of target function.
 Then try this for all functions. then pick best repair.
-TODO this does not allow for changing more than one function at a time
+Note, this approach still means only one function definition can be updated in a single synthesis step.

 Long term TODOS:
 - [ ] support Haskell
+- [ ] repair to multiple functions at the same time.
+This entirely out-of-scope for sygus solvers.